-11. The Commissioner of Customs has issued this Public Notice to bring into the notice of the trade and industry about the publication of these regulations.
-Therefore, all the CCSPs are directed to comply with the provisions of these regulations, particularly, the existing custodian are directed to comply with these regulations, within a period of three months as provided in Regulation 4.
-In this regard, the department shall issue individual letters to the respective custodians in his jurisdiction for initiating action and seeking compliance of the regulations within the stipulated time.
+11. The Commissioner of Customs may issue a Public Notice bringing to the notice of the trade and industry about the publication of these regulations and the need to comply with the provisions of these regulations by the existing custodian within a period of three months as provided in Regulation 4.
+In this regard, the Commissioner of Customs shall issue individual letters to the respective custodians in his jurisdiction for initiating action and seeking compliance of the regulations within the stipulated time.

-12. Any difficulties in implementation of these Regulations may be brought to the notice of the department immediately.
+12. Any difficulties in implementation of these Regulations may be brought to the notice of the Board immediately.